Skip to content

 fn check_module_is_installed #

-fn check_module_is_installed(modulename string, is_verbose bool) !bool
+fn check_module_is_installed(modulename string, is_verbose bool, need_update bool) !bool

 fn color #